 Andrew C. von Eschenbach, MD

-Samaritan Health Initiatives
+President, Samaritan Health Initiatives and

 Andrew C. von Eschenbach, M.D., currently serves as president of Samaritan Health Initiatives.
 In September of 2005, he assumed leadership of the Food and Drug Administration where he immediately engaged an agenda to modernize the FDA.
 Confirmed by the Senate as commissioner in December 2006, he emphasized innovation by fostering creative projects, including FDA’s Critical Path Initiative and the FDA’s Food Protection Plan plus an Agency-wide fellowship program and development of a new integrated campus for the Agency in White Oak, Maryland.
 In addition to expanding FDA’s international role by establishing FDA offices around the world, he internally fostered, through process improvements, a regulatory pathway that is transparent and efficient while still rigorous and science led.